 The Educational Psychology Service is committed to maintaining ongoing service development.
 Our Service Improvement Plan outlines our key activities for the year.
-It is linked to other authority planning frameworks such as the Corporate Plan and the Single Outcome Agreement.
-It also outlines our activities in relation to key national initiatives.
+It is directly linked to both the National Improvement Framework and How Good Is Our School 4 to demonstrate impact.

 Overall, we continually work to ensure that the children and young people of West Lothian receive a high quality, evidence-based Educational Psychology Service that is responsive to need and to the demands of our continually changing educational landscape.

 Click on the links to see our Education Psychology Service - Standards & Quality Overview .and our

 Please find information about our work in schools here

 Please find some general information about the services we provide here

 Continuum of Support Information - Session October 2018